GayenManish07/Finding-optimal-location-of-hospitals-using-Hill-Climbing-and-Genetic-Algorithms-for-IISERB-campus/README.md

 ## Result Visualization

-The optimal location determined by the genetic algorithm is visualized on the campus map, highlighting the most strategically beneficial site for a new hospital based on comprehensive genetic analysis.
+The optimal locations determined by the hill climbing algorithm and genetic algorithm are visualized on the campus map, highlighting the most trategically beneficial site for a new hospital.

 # Code Execution: